wundergraph/cosmo/README.md

 # Create the demo project
 make create-docker-demo

-# Copy the API key from the previous log output
+# Copy the Router token from the previous log output
 export ROUTER_TOKEN=...

 # Start the subgraphs + router